ding-lab/LR_SV_pipe/README.md

 # A pipeline for calling SVs from long-read sequencing data

-This pipeline is designed for calling structural variants from long-read sequencing data (e.g. Pacbio-HiFi and Ont).
+This pipeline is designed for calling structural and somatic variants from long-read sequencing data (e.g. Pacbio-HiFi and Ont).
 It works on LSF job scheduler and can run multiple jobs in parallel.
-Basically, this pipeline is composed of two steps: mapping by minimap2 and SV calling by Sniffles2.
+Basically, this pipeline is composed of two steps: `LR_0_StrucVar.pl` for structral variants, and `LR_1_SmallVar.pl` for small variants.

-Usage: perl LR_SV_pipe.pl config.tsv
+Usage: a. perl LR_0_StrucVar.pl config4StrucVar.tsv    b. perl LR_1_SmallVar.pl config4SmallVar.tsv

 ## Prerequisite ##
 **Option 1:** set a environment for LSF job on compute1 by adding the following to ~/.bashrc file: